jeanbaptistejacq/Crypto-API-Data-Pulling/README.md

 ![Prise-en-compte-crypto-actifs-dans-politiques-Etat-1440x577](https://github.com/jeanbaptistejacq/Crypto-API-Data-Pulling/assets/80902643/360c989d-47e3-495d-a9bc-08afb979d5f0)
 <br/>
 <br/>
-We are building a function to automate the data extraction from the CoinMarketCap Website using the API on Python.
+We build a function to automate the data extraction from the CoinMarketCap Website using the API on Python.
 Then we proceed by conducting some data exploration and visualization.

 ## Content